How does therapy work?

 How many sessions will I need?

-People sometimes feel they experience change or a ‘shift’ in just 6 to 12 sessions, where others choose to come to therapy on a long term open ended basis, to work deeper on their life experiences and relationships.
+People sometimes feel that they experience change or a ‘shift’ in just 6 to 12 sessions, whereas others choose to come to therapy on a long-term, open-ended basis to work more deeply on their life experiences and relationships.

 How does therapy for trauma work?

-You will often hear me ask you how the emotions you express in our work together can be ‘felt’ in your body and where.
-This is a way to help you better understand the connections between your mind, your emotions and your body.
-You might struggle to know how how emotions are felt in your body and this can be achieved with ongoing grounding and somatic work.
+You will often hear me ask you how the emotions you express in our work together can be ‘felt’ in your body, and where.
+This is a way to help you better understand the connections between your mind, emotions, and body.
+You may struggle to recognise how emotions are felt in your body, and this can be addressed through ongoing grounding and somatic work.

-In our first assessment session, we will agree the pace we begin the work at and we will review our goals often.
+In our first assessment session, we will agree on the pace at which we begin the work and review our goals regularly.

 How does creative therapy work?

-If you find it difficult to put your thoughts and feelings into words creative therapy may help.
-Creative therapy can include doodling, writing, using paint, buttons, therapy cards, games, fairytales and stones.
+If you struggle to express your thoughts and feelings in words, creative therapy may be beneficial.
+Creative therapy can include activities such as doodling, writing, using paint, buttons, therapy cards, and stones.
 Or working with visualisation, metaphor and play.
 These are there as a way of exploring feelings that can often be difficult to put into words.

 Do you need to be artistic?
-No you don’t.
-Please see this as a way of letting you inner child free, and a way to express yourself and process what is happening for you.
+No, you don’t.
+Please see this as a way to free your inner child, express yourself and process what is happening for you.
+This work is more about the process than the end result.

 Can we do this online?
 Yes.
-It’s good to have a journal and pens and paper handy.
-We can negotiate how we will work and with what and work to your needs.
+It’s helpful to have a journal, pens, and paper readily available.
+We can negotiate how we will work and with what, and tailor our approach to meet your needs.

 What is email therapy?